Actions

 For highly customizable tools (such as **Jira** or **HubSpot**) where workflows vary between customers, the platform supports **User-Specific Mappings**.

-Interchangeability: These strategies are interchangeable within a single Action.
-For example, your "List Users" Action can utilize a Default Mapping for your Google Workspace adapter, while simultaneously using User-Specific Mappings for your HubSpot adapter to handle custom field variations.
+**Interchangeability:** These strategies are interchangeable within a single Action.
+For example, your "List Users" Action can utilize a Default Mapping for your Google Workspace handling, while simultaneously using User-Specific Mappings for your HubSpot mappings to handle custom field variations.

 Our execution model prioritizes reliability and performance by primarily executing code, and using AI agent based execution only when needed.